Sharma0201/presenton/README.md

 docker run -it --name presenton -p 5000:80 -v "${PWD}\app_data:/app_data" ghcr.io/presenton/presenton:latest
 ```

-#### 2. Open Presenton
+#### 2. Open Presentation Agent
-Open http://localhost:5000 on browser of your choice to use Presenton.
+Open http://localhost:5000 on browser of your choice to use Presentation Agent.

-> **Note: You can replace 5000 with any other port number of your choice to run Presenton on a different port number.**
+> **Note: You can replace 5000 with any other port number of your choice to run Presentation Agent on a different port number.**

 ## Deployment Configurations